May 13: Today in Royal History

 Full name: João Maria José Francisco Xavier de Paula Luís António Domingos Rafael

 Francisco married his double first cousin, the sixteen-year-old Queen Isabella II of Spain.
 Francisco and Isabella’s marriage was not happy and there were persistent rumors that few, if any, of her children, were fathered by her husband.
 Nevertheless, Francisco claimed all the children as his.
 Only five of the nine reached adulthood.
-The only surviving son was King Alfonso XII of Spain, who is the great-great-grandfather of the current Spanish monarch, King Felipe VI.
+The only surviving son was King Alfonso XII of Spain, the great-great-grandfather of the current Spanish monarch, King Felipe VI.

 Unofficial Royalty: Francisco, Duke of Cadiz, King Consort of Spain